maydayv7/dotfiles/README.md

 To install the OS, just boot the Live USB and run `sudo nixos install`
 _If the image doesn't boot, try disabling the `secure boot` and `RAID` options from `BIOS`_
-After the reboot, run `nixos setup` in the newly installed system to finish setup
+After the reboot, run `nixos install --first-boot` to finish the install
 _In case you are using the `advanced` filesystem scheme, you may need to set the boot flag `zfs_force=1` on first boot_

 </details>